 Looking the other direction, one can now see down into Jackson Hole — the abandoned meander for which this area gets its name.

 One climbs down the southern side via Jackson’s Ladder.
 This steep route follows a constructed trail which runs beside a gas pipe.
+Locals tell stories of trying to shimmy up/down the pipe instead of taking the trail.
+This is something I won’t be attempting any time soon.

 Once down, the route follows the “bend” of the meander via a well-traveled 4×4 route.
 When it forks on the far side, head south and up the hill.
 Atop the hill it’s easy to follow the well-traveled route around and down to the where it meet the Lockhart Basin Road (and thus the Hayduke) near the bottom of Hurrah Pass.
 Going this way will meander a bit as it passes some old mining operations as well as some interesting mushroom rocks.
 However, a cross-country route is more direct and will shave almost a mile off the walk.